- Majors, Departments and Programs

 The interdisciplinary major in biological sciences, offered jointly by the Biology and Botany Departments, consists of courses in biology, chemistry, mathematics, and computer science.
 Students may choose the general track or may customize the major by selecting a concentration either in ecology or in cellular and molecular biology.

-The major consists of fifteen courses: six core courses, two quantitative and physical science courses, one capstone course, one semester of the Biology/Botany Seminar Series, and five electives dependant on the track or concentration.
+The major consists of fifteen courses: six core courses, two quantitative and physical science courses, one capstone course, one semester of the Biology/Botany Seminar Series, and five electives dependent on the track or concentration.
 The Advanced Placement examination in biology may not be counted toward the major.

 Core courses.
 All biological sciences majors must take the following courses: